 - For IFRS, the companies may need to prepare consolidated financial statements if they don’t fall under the exemption of IAS-27 (Para 10).
 As per Indian GAAP, a company doesn’t need to prepare consolidated statements.

 - As per IFRS, the companies need to disclose as a note that they’re complying with the IFRS.
-But in the case of Indian GAAP, there’s no need to a statement disclosing that the company is complying with Indian GAAP.
+But in the case of Indian GAAP, there’s no need for a statement disclosing that the company is complying with Indian GAAP.

-Head to Head Comparison Between IFRS vs Indian GAAP
+Head to Head Comparison Between IFRS vs. Indian GAAP

 There are many differences between IFRS and Indian GAAP.
 Let’s have a look at the chief differences between these two –

-|Basis for comparison between IFRS vs Indian GAAP||IFRS||Indian GAAP|
+|Basis for comparison between IFRS vs. Indian GAAP||IFRS||Indian GAAP|

 |Meaning of the abbreviation||International Financial Reporting Standards||The Indian version of Generally Accepted Accounting Principles|